Skip to content

 VoleNet

 VoleNet is OpenVole's distributed agent networking layer.
-It connects multiple OpenVole instances across machines, enabling remote tool execution, memory synchronization, brain sharing, and leader election — all authenticated with Ed25519 signatures.
+It connects multiple OpenVole instances across machines, enabling remote tool execution, node-to-node messaging, memory synchronization, brain sharing, and leader election — every remote action authenticated and authorized per message with Ed25519 signatures.

 How It Works